Your DIY Guide to Making Perfume Out of Essential Oils

 It can be easy to think of essential oils as substances that are confined to a diffuser or rubbed on your temples every now and then, but the possibilities are much farther-reaching than that.
-They can be used in sugar scrubs, as household cleaning agents, or—and this is where the drumroll comes in—they can keep you smelling fresh and vibrant as a homemade perfume.
+They can be used in sugar scrubs, as household cleaning agents, or—and this is where the drumroll comes in—they can keep you smelling fresh and vibrant as a homemade perfume and can even be worn in aromatherapy jewellery.
 And surprisingly, making your own essential oil-based perfume is a lot simpler than you may think.
 So why not give it a go?

 Why Natural is Best

 Let’s take a moment to examine why essential oils are relied upon by so many people.
 Pleasant scents aside, they are widely known to act as natural aids for things such as: